We welcome suggestions and queries on all aspects of our work.

 Our response will include details about how to contact the Public Services Ombudsman for Wales, if you are unhappy with the way in which we have handled your complaint.
-The Ombudsman may investigate complaints about the work of Government Departments and Agencies such as the Planning Inspectorate.
+The Ombudsman may investigate complaints about the work of Government Departments and Agencies such as the Planning and Environment Decisions Inspectorate.
 It is important to highlight that the Ombudsman does not have the power to alter or change an Inspector's decision.

 Putting things right

 Where maladministration or an error by Planning and Environment Decisions Wales has led to injustice or hardship, we will try to offer a remedy that returns the complainant to the position they would have been in otherwise.
 If that is not possible, Planning and Environment Decisions Wales will provide compensation for unnecessary expense incurred as a direct result of our error where there are compelling reasons to do so.

 Planning and Environment Decisions Wales will consider carefully complaints and requests for financial compensation received within 6 months of the date of the error or of any subsequent appeal decision by the Inspectorate related to that error.